monsoonmaelstrom/book2/book2.md

 “Okay.
 Thanks.”

-Giorgi stands next to Peter and I as we watch the others.
+Giorgi stands next to Peter and me as we watch the others.
 “Henry will be next,” I tell them both.

 Sure enough, about ten minutes later, Henry manages to light his paper.
 I wade back in and hand him two paper cones, and give him the same instructions I gave Giorgi.